 - Time-based: Objectives should have a deadline and be monitored regularly.
 “We will increase e-newsletter subscriptions by 30% by the end of the third quarter to retain more donors.”

-By using this method, your goals will drive meaningful conversions and support your nonprofit’s mission.
+Using this method, your goals will drive meaningful conversions and support your nonprofit’s mission.
 Use our SMART Goals Template to start planning your advertising goals today.

 2. Define your target audience.

-Your target audience consists of the people you hope to reach through your marketing efforts.
 For each campaign or event you plan, you should have a specific audience in mind.
 This audience can include new donors, existing donors, lapsed donors, major donors, and more.
 Start by collecting the following data to determine your target market:

 - Age: By dividing your ad strategy into specific age groups, you can ensure that you’re getting through to the right audience.
 A study by the USPS found that ads designed to elicit an emotional response were more effective with younger consumers, while those that describe a product’s function, especially in print format, were relatively more effective with older adults.